-Offering a versatile assortment of engines, the Transit Courier performs very well, offering a great driving, practical and well built choice for those looking for a small, nippy and roomy van without going all out for the full-sized Transit model.
+Offering a versatile assortment of engines, the Transit Courier performs very well, offering great handling and practicality for those looking for a small, nippy and roomy van without going all out for the full-sized Transit model.

-Discover the tailored experience of leasing your next Ford Transit Courier van with Leasing Options today, by calling out team and discussing your requirements further now.
+Discover the tailored experience Ford Transit Courier leasing offers with Leasing Options today, by calling out team and discussing your requirements further.

 6m3 or lug around as much as 660kgs.
 As a result, it’s a van that can.

 Although you don't get any choice when it comes to Transit Courier bodystyles, you'll need to come to a decision when it comes to the engine.
 The Courier is available with highly-efficient diesel and petrol powerplants that target best-in-class fuel economy aided by Auto Stop/Start systems for extra frugality.
 Most drivers will want a diesel and can choose between a couple of TDCi alternatives, a 1.
 5-litre variant with 75PS or a 1.
 6-litre 95PS Duratorq unit.
 Urban-based businesses might also like to consider the single petrol option that’ll give them Ford’s tiny 1.
 0-litre 100PS EcoBoost engine.

 City vans need to do that seemingly impossible thing of being big on the inside but as small as is practicable outside.
 That’s perhaps one reason why many of them look very similar - a cube and a bonnet with the brand family face grafted on the front.
 The Transit Courier doesn't deviate too far from this template, although the steeply raked windscreen does give it more of a one-box look.
 Couple that with the prominent Ford front grille and the subtly flared wheel arches and you could even say that this LCV looks quite handsome.
 It’ll be practical too thanks to rugged bumpers and body side mouldings that provide added protection and minimise repair costs.